 (c) Reporting Requirements

-For any category of Group I or Group II discharges with a total flow greater than 10,000 gpd (excluding non-contact cooling water and hydrostatic pressure testing wastewater), results of monitoring shall be reported to the POTW Authority on a Discharge Monitoring Report (DMR) at the same frequency as the monitoring specified in Table 5-3 of this general permit.
+For any category of Group I discharges, results of monitoring shall be reported to the POTW Authority on a Discharge Monitoring Report (DMR) at the same frequency as the monitoring specified in Table 5-3 of this general permit.
 DMRs shall also include the Average Daily Flow and the Maximum Daily Flow for the frequency specified in Table 5-3.
 Should a discharge not occur during a sampling month or quarter, a DMR must still be submitted indicating “NO DISCHARGE”.

 Timeline for Commencement of Reporting